 Expert tip for getting your kids to eat beans: Turn beans into something familiar, like chicken nuggets.

+This nugget recipe starts with a basic falafel recipe with a few changes.
 Falafel is basically mashed up chickpeas (also known as garbanzo beans), formed into patties and deep fried or baked.
 While it’s typically eaten out of a pita or bread, it’s also delicious alone or with a dip.
 Chickpeas are a fabulous food to include in your family’s diet.

 - Chickpeas (AKA garbanzo beans) are a great source of maganese.